Grant awarded: £629,655

 Study locations: London & Ghana

-Principal Investigator: Dr Sterghios A. Moschos FRSC MSB, University of Westminster
+Principal Investigator: Dr Sterghios A. Moschos FRSC MSB, Currently University of Northumbria

 Symptomatic patients arriving at Ebola treatment centres in West Africa are triaged by a combination of reviewing their symptoms, assessing Ebola epidemiology in their community, and confirming infection through molecular diagnosis.
 Beyond acute high fever, symptoms that raise suspicion of Ebola Virus Disease (EVD) include vomiting, diarrhoea and uncontrolled haemorrhage.
 Importantly, these coincide with high levels of viremia and contagiousness through contact with bodily fluids, and are also symptomatic of other diseases prevalent in West Africa, such as malaria.